top of page

 © Copyright ~ 2022

-And it has several names, this bridge of Rhewl, other than Pont Rhydycilgwyn.
-It is known as the Pont yr Englyn, for one, since in a wonderful smidgen of quirkiness, it has inscribed within its inner surface a poem, written in the englyn style, of course - a traditional form of short poem, in which quantitative metres are used, involving a strict counting of syllables with rigid patterns of rhyme.
+It has several names, this bridge of Rhewl, other than Pont Rhyd-y-gwaed.
+It is also known as the Pont yr Englyn, for one, since in a wonderful smidgen of quirkiness, it has inscribed within its inner surface a poem, written as the name would suggest, in the englyn style - a traditional form of short poem, in which quantitative metres are used, involving a strict counting of syllables with rigid patterns of rhyme.
 Each line of the poem should have a repeating pattern of consonants, and an accent known as a ‘cynghanedd’.

 IMG_4597 (2).JPG

-As such, the poem poses issues in producing an easy translation, which retains the rhyme…but of course, it was never really meant to be translated into any other language However, an effort is given below, and is to be found in Gordon Emery’s rather wonderful, ‘Curious Clwyd 2’, and does an excellent job in maintaining the meaning of the poem and something of the rhyme.
+As such, the poem poses issues in producing an easy translation, which retains the rhyme…but of course, it was never really meant to be translated into any other language.
+However, an effort is given below, and is to be found in Gordon Emery’s rather wonderful, ‘Curious Clwyd 2’, and does an excellent job in maintaining the meaning of the poem and something of the rhyme.

 ‘Blood ford bridge, truth mantle making – On bedrock